malthe/bs-virtualdom/README.md

 > * Reference equality is used for records, lists, custom types, dictionaries, etc.
 >
 > Structural equality means that 4 is the same as 4 no matter how you produced those values.
 Reference equality means the actual pointer in memory has to be the same.
 Using reference equality is always cheap O(1), even when the data structure has thousands or millions of entries.
 So this is mostly about making sure that using lazy will never slow your code down a bunch by accident.
 All the checks are super cheap!

-You can use thunks to wrap components at multiple levels in your application.
-If a component truly depends only on the provided state argument – the `'a` type variable in the signature above – this mechanism is a powerful to structure applications while at the same time ensuring you're doing the least amount of work required.

-In particular, you'll want to be careful not to carry over additional state that's not contained in the type variable, turning your function into a closure.